binaryphile/docker-redmine/README.md

 Then point your browser to <http://localhost:3001/>.

-You may also need to export settings for DB_ADAPTER if you want to use MySQL rather than PostgreSQL.
+You will also need to export settings for DB_ADAPTER if you want to use MySQL rather than PostgreSQL.

-You may also set your environment variables by copying `sample.env` to `.env` and editing with your values.  `.env` is automatically called by the other scripts if it exists.
+You may also set your environment variables by copying `sample.env` to `.env` and editing with your values.  `.env` is already in `.gitignore`, which makes it unlikely you'll accidentally commit any passwords.
+`.env` is automatically called by the other scripts if it exists.

 ## Contents

-That image contains a vanilla (no plugins) Redmine 2.3-stable, the latest at the time of this writing.
+The 2.3-stable image contains a vanilla (no plugins) Redmine 2.3-stable, the latest at the time of this writing.
 It also includes [unicorn] for production use, but you won't need that if you're just taking it out for a spin.
-You can easily run in development mode.
+You can run in development mode just as easily.
 If you plan on running in production, you will need to pass in db configuration and credentials through environment variables or the `.env` file.
 See below for usage.

 Ruby 2.0.0-p247 and all dependencies are included in the container, so running it doesn't require any bundling or software installation.